Psalms For Life

 mightier than the crash of their breakers

 When chaos comes calling, we immediately wonder if anything we cling to—even God—will hold firm.
-When Jerusalem fell to the Babylonians and most of the survivors were taken captive, the Israelites suddenly lost their temple, capital city, Davidic throne, homeland, and freedom—most of what had defined them for as long as they could remember.
+When Jerusalem fell to the Babylonians and most Israelite survivors were taken captive, God’s people suddenly lost their temple, capital city, Davidic throne, homeland, and freedom—most of what had defined them for as long as they could remember.
 Against that backdrop, this psalm assured them that, tragic though those events were, God’s throne wasn’t even jostled by them.
 His majesty and power remained untouched.

-The creation story pictures God imposing order on earth’s chaotic floodwaters—think tsunamis, tornadoes, and mudslides, all-in-one.
-The Canaanites and Babylonians each told similar stories about their high god’s subduing earth’s primordial floods.
+The creation story pictures God imposing order on earth’s chaotic floodwaters—think tsunamis, mudslides, and tornadoes, all-in-one.
+The Canaanites and Babylonians each told stories about their high god’s having subdued earth’s primordial floods.
 Here the psalmist uses that familiar picture to proclaim that God has always reigned high above earth’s chaos and always will.
-He hasn’t changed, no matter how weak and vulnerable we feel and no matter how hard it is for us to hear it.
+He hasn’t changed, no matter how weak and vulnerable we feel or how hard it is for us to hear it.

-So, the psalmist proclaims God’s reign in circumstances that appear to deny it, and she goes on to say that his laws—God’s moral laws, no less than the laws of nature—haven’t changed either.
-He rules his people with justice since holiness perfectly characterizes his royal house and always will.
+So, the psalmist proclaims God’s reign, however much her circumstances appear to deny it: everything he decrees stands firm, being rooted in his eternal character.* He rules his people with justice since holiness perfectly characterizes his royal house and always will.

-Jesus, you proclaimed God’s reign in a situation that made many dismiss you as a foolish dreamer.
-And however hard it is to hear it, you still reign supreme, despite the encroaching chaos today.
-Help us believe your goodness will not fail us, that the wind and waves still know your name.
+Jesus, you proclaimed God’s reign in a situation that made many reject your words.
+You still reign supreme, even though today’s encroaching chaos makes it equally hard to believe.
+Help me believe your goodness and mercy won’t fail us, that the wind and waves still know your name.
 Amen.

 Mightier than the roar of the floodwaters’ billows